Asian immigration to Hawaii

-Most early Asian settlers to the United States went to Hawaii.
+Most early Asian settlers to the United States, particularly the Japanese, went to Hawaii.
 Most of these early immigrants moved to the islands as laborers to work on the pineapple, coconut, and sugarcane plantations.
 These early migrants have tended to stay, although a handful returned to their home countries.
-There has also been recent immigration to Hawaii from more ethnic Asian groups, including the Thai, Indonesian, and the Vietnamese.
+Most people in Hawaii of Asian ancestry/origin are Filipino, Japanese, or Chinese.
+There has also been recent immigration to Hawaii from more ethnic Asian groups, including Thai, Indian, Indonesian, and Vietnamese.